-The Company's financial instruments include cash, amounts receivable, loans payable, other liabilities, and accounts payable and accrued liabilities.
+The Company's financial instruments include cash, amounts receivable, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at September 30, 2020 and 2019, the Company had no instruments to classify in the fair value hierarchy.
+As at December 31, 2020 and 2019, the Company had no instruments to classify in the fair value hierarchy.